jeffreykegler/hoonlint/misc/whitespace.md

       ==
 ```

-A kingside 2-jogging hoon should consist of,
+A head-joined kingside 2-jogging hoon should consist of,
 in lexical order:

 * Its rune.